nus-cs3281/2024/students/ckcherry23/observations.md

 Working with a popular npm package, I learned extensively about the library's perks from the documentation itself.
 I discovered that date-fns utilizes tree-shaking to reduce the size of the final bundle and read the [webpack documentation](https://webpack.js.org/guides/tree-shaking/) to understand its functionality.
 Tree shaking involves dead code elimination to ensure production-ready code with minimal file size, allowing compatibility with tools like webpack, Rollup, etc.

 The project also employs a function-based API where each function is a pure function, enabling better immutability and testability.
 Moreover, it allows for importing only the necessary functions, enhancing performance.
-Additionally, the project offers a functional-programming submodule facilitating improved function composition, which allowed revisiting concepts taught in CS1101S.
-It also leverages native dates for better performance and compatibility with other libraries.
+Additionally, the project offers a functional-programming submodule facilitating improved function composition, which allowed revisiting some concepts taught in CS1101S.

 **1.2 Testing npm packages**